Abdullah-reda/Abdullah-reda/README.md

 - 🏢 I'm a Backend ewb developer
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with C++, C#, and ASP.net, or anything related to web development.
+- 🧠 When it comes to problem-solving, my Agile mindset shines through, adapting seamlessly to various methodologies.
+My knack for breaking down complex technical matters into clear, digestible explanations lets me bridge the gap between tech and business effortlessly.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my Linkedin Account at [Linkedin](https://www.linkedin.com/in/abdullah-reda-18829031b/)